yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/_index.md

 * Initial Setup
 * WebSockets in Go with gorilla/websocket
-* Authentication with OAuth2 using Auth0
 * Frontend Development with ReactJS
-* CockroachDB
+* Docker and Deploying your Application
+* Building a CI/CD pipeline for ongoing rapid development and testing

 ## Entirely Free